Clean Mobility in Schools

 Public schools, local governments, community-based organizations, or tribal governments can apply as lead applicants.
 A public school must be included as the lead applicant or as a sub-applicant on all CMIS projects.
 Projects can include partners who are sub-contracted for specific purposes and/or services.
 Such sub-applicants may include, but are not limited to, organizations that provide clean transportation services, infrastructure equipment and installation, community outreach services, and technical expertise/assistance.
 Sub-applicants may be public agencies, private companies, tribal governments, or non-profit organizations.

-Each application must include partnerships between a lead applicant, sub-applicants, and community partners with different skillsets and expertise and that work together to implement the different project components and represent the project school community.
-The project school community is the geographic area that will be the focus of the project benefits.
-More than 50% of the geographic area of the project community must be within low-income or disadvantaged community census tracts as shown in the California Climate Investments Priority Populations 2022 CES 4.0.
+Additionally, the geographic area of the project community must be within low-income or disadvantaged community census tracts as shown in the California Climate Investments Priority Populations 2022 CES 4.0.

 How it’s Administered

-CARB directly administers CMIS projects.
-This means a CARB liaison works directly with each STEP grantee to implement their project.
+CARB directly administers current CMIS projects.
+This means a CARB liaison works directly with each grantee to implement their project.
 Grant administration includes activities like providing guidance on program requirements, tracking progress via quarterly status reports and data reporting, and supporting grantees in navigating CARB's disbursement request system.

 Where and When it’s Offered